aptos-labs/nft-tutorial/tutorial/README.md

 <details>
 <summary><code>public(script)</code> functions</summary>

-Only functions with `public(script)` visibility can be invoked directly in transactions.
+Only functions with `public(script)` / `public entry` visibility can be invoked directly in transactions.
 So if you would like to call the `transfer` method directly from a transaction, you'll want to change its signature to:
 ```
 public(script) fun transfer(from: signer, to: address, amount: u64) acquires Balance { ... }